apla/commop/README.md

 #### Using list of tasks with `run` key

 Each command must have a handler, described by `run` key in [command configuration](#configuration-for-command).
 If handler is an array, then tasks launched one after one.
+Task laso can be a promise or function, which return a promise.

 ```javascript
 /**